s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

 Current Stage Objective: Start VCC Project Manager (Multi Project Handling), including Java Interface, Thread, Form, Action, Git.

-Note: Still in initialize version, will have full review when official release Sample Program: To get sample, can download this project from github, then
+Note: Still in initialize version, will have full review when official release
-    1. go to vpg_vcc_generation_manager_test.cpp
-    2. change GETSET(bool, IsCopyDebugFolderToTestFolder, false); to GETSET(bool, IsCopyDebugFolderToTestFolder, true;
-    3. make unittest -j10
-    4. file will be generated to TestFolder mensioned in vpg_vcc_generation_manager_test.cpp
+- Will review Java PointerByReference usage
+- Will review C++ and Java File / Directory naming rule

+Note: Fixed Update Function not work because of using // <vcc:exceptionType action:"RESERVE"> in exception_type.hpp Please change to
+// <vcc:exceptionType action="RESERVE">

+Please go to following session to see how to create VCC Project to generate c++ dll with Java Interface
+- Tutorial for Create VCC DLL Project to generate dll with Java Interface

 ## What's new
-Generate Java Enum according to C++ Enum Class under Type Workspace
+Generate Java Enum and Class according to C++ Enum Class under Type Workspace
-Note: vcc.json description is outdated, will update after generate java bridge

 ## What's next
-Generate Java Class according to C++ Enum Class under Type Workspace
+Form, Action, Thread

 ## Features
 - Easy update project to model version instead of rewrite codebase.
 Just Update Project Genertor to newest version, execute Update and Generation.
 - Create program structure like sql, the remaining is just handle specific logic.
 - Mainly handle those already stable and optimize features so that dont need to implement from the beginning
+- Generate Java Class and Enum Automatcally after writting c++ enum class and executing Generate VCC Project.

 ### Options
 1. Create C++ Complex Project